AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 - RT Preempt kernel means low and stable audio latency (10ms or less).
 - Operative system realized with Yocto means higher system stability: no unuseful software is installed on the board (forget antivirus popups or security ads or advertisements of any kind)
-- Advanced partitioning: the filesystem is partitioned to increase disk streaming performance and no write is performed during operation (prevents fs damage)
+- Advanced partitioning: the filesystem is partitioned to increase disk streaming performance and no write is performed during operation (prevents sd card damage)
 - Open source software: you can develop your own plugin using the [SDK](https://drive.google.com/drive/folders/1hVDwNKM-71I9deZ_zFdNpo2buZoSFEat?usp=sharing) provided.
 - Ease of operation: when started in usb storage mode, the board can be connected with USB cable to a Pc for transferring new samples, plugins or patches.

 ### Not included

-- Power supply: you can use a standard 2A phone charger with micro USB connector, or use the low noise 5V USB supply you use for your soundcard.
-You can also use a [Raspberry Pi's adapter](https://www.amazon.it/Aukru-Alimentatore-Raspberry-modello-Modello/dp/B01566WOAG/ref=sr_1_8?__mk_it_IT=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=raspberry+pi+supply&qid=1569943965&s=gateway&sr=8-8)
+- Power supply: 5V/2A.
+You can use a standard 2A phone charger with micro USB connector, or a [Raspberry Pi's adapter](https://www.amazon.it/Aukru-Alimentatore-Raspberry-modello-Modello/dp/B01566WOAG/ref=sr_1_8?__mk_it_IT=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=raspberry+pi+supply&qid=1569943965&s=gateway&sr=8-8).
+Optionally if you have a low noise USB 5V supply port (i.e. for USB souncard in recording studios) would be even better.
 - Midi/audio cables

 ### Dimensions